 While those credit card processing expenses may seem unavoidable, there are numerous ways you can take control and save money on your bill every month.
 Here are some ways you can get the lowest credit card processing fees without sacrificing the services your business needs.

 When you do the research and look for a better credit card processing rate, you’re doing the best possible thing for your business.
 Chances are, your current processor isn’t giving you the lowest rate, and they’re tacking on ancillary fees to your monthly bill.
-Make sure that your business is getting the best deals for services it needs.
+Make sure that your business is getting the best deals for the services it needs.
 And never pay for a fee that you don’t know what it is or what it does for your business.

 Sometimes you need to make your processor see that your business adds value to their business.
 You have to make them want to keep you, so convincing them your business is valuable is important.
 Leverage your transaction volume if it’s high enough and that’ll say enough about your value to them.

 If you shopped around for better rates first, then you have even more leverage to negotiate your rate with your current processor.
 Say, “Hey!
 This company doesn’t charge a statement fee or a batch fee!
 I’m going to switch to them.”
 If your processor doesn’t try to keep your business and make you happy, it’s time to switch.
 You deserve better anyway.

-If you’re considered a high risk merchant account, your fees are going to be higher.
-High risk industries mean that there’s a higher chance that your company will experience credit card fraud.
-There’s two ways you can reduce this risk.
+If you’re considered a high-risk merchant account, your fees are going to be higher.
+High-risk industries mean that there’s a higher chance that your company will experience credit card fraud.
+There are two ways you can reduce this risk.

 - Swipe as many cards as possible.
 The rates set by card brands (Visa, MasterCard) are higher when the cards are keyed in based on fraud risk, so swiping the majority of your card transactions is one way to reduce that risk.